Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/README.md

 - View each day’s folder to see both the task and my working solution.
 - Use the `README.md` to understand the concepts, not just the commands.
-- While using the solution from this Repo, in completing the task make sure to change name of the folder/service/ as per your solution as the the underlying task remains the same.
+- <u><mark>**While using the solution from this Repo, in completing the task make sure to change name of the folder/service/ as per your solution as the the underlying task remains the same.**</mark></u>.

 ## 🗣️ Contributions, Feedback, & Improvement

 I welcome contributions: